On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep Operator-based Power Grid Simulators: Data and code availability

-This paper aims to approximate the dynamic response of a synchronous generator interacting with a power grid (\eg a reduced power grid model or a numerical simulator such as power systems toolbox~(PST)~\cite{chow1992toolbox}).
-We model such a generator using the following non-autonomous initial value problem~(IVP):
+This paper aims to approximate the dynamic response of a synchronous generator (SG) interacting with a power grid or a numerical simulator such as the Power Systems Toolbox (PST)~\cite{chow1992toolbox}.
+We model the SG using the following non-autonomous initial value problem (IVP):